-Note 8.1: The Group has prudently decided not to recognise deferred tax asset as it is not probable to have future taxable profits in the countries which are not in tax free zones.
+Note 7.1: The Group has prudently decided not to recognise deferred tax asset on the business losses of INR 4,458.22 lakhs and unabsorbed depreciation of INR 688.88 lakhs as at March 31, 2021, as it is not probable to have future taxable profits in the countries which are not in tax free zones.

 Deferred income tax liabilities on undistributed earnings of the Group subsidiaries have not been provided as such earnings are deemed to be reinvested in the business and the Group is able to control the timing of the reversals of temporary differences associated with these investments.